anshikamishra1906-dev/gameee/README.md

 No arrays, no complex logic—just two separate obstacle systems kept simple.

-6. Background Music and Crash Sound

-What was added:
-The background music and impact sound from the original game were kept exactly the same.

-Why it was kept:
-Because you asked to retain the sound functionality just like the original code.

-How it works:
-Background music loops continuously during play.
-When the player crashes, the background music stops, the crash sound plays, and then the music resumes afterward.

 Summary of Features Added (Four Beginner-Friendly Additions)

 Score system